tmorin/plantuml-libs/distribution/material-4/Action/OpenInBrowser.md

 include('material-4/Action/OpenInBrowser')

 ' renders the element
-OpenInBrowser('OpenInBrowser', 'Open In Browser', 'an optional tech label')
+OpenInBrowser('OpenInBrowser', 'Open In Browser', 'an optional tech label', 'an optional description')
 @enduml
 ```